 Two-Stage Furnaces: What They Are and How They Work

-While two-stage furnaces are extremely efficient, not all all types are condensing furnaces.
+While two-stage furnaces are extremely efficient, not all all models are condensing furnaces.

-Does a Two-Stage Furnace Operate All the Time?
+Does a Two-Stage Furnace Run All the Time?

-Contrasting Two-Stage and Variable-Speed Furnaces
+Differences Between Two-Stage and Variable-Speed Furnaces

 Differences Between One- and Two-Stage Furnaces

-Two-stage furnaces, by comparison, have two stages of operation, low and high.
-During the low stage, the furnace runs at [lower|reduced} capacity in order to maintain the desired temperature more efficiently.
-When additional warmth or cooling is desired, the furnace will change over to its high stage and operate at maximum capacity.
+Conversely, two-stage furnaces have two stages of operation, low and high.
+During the low stage, the furnace runs at lower capacity in order to maintain the desired temperature more efficiently.
+When additional warmth or cooling is desired, the furnace will switch to its high stage and operate at maximum capacity.